All Episodes

 Obama is the Messiah.

-He's promising change, he's promising hope.
+He's promising hope.

-He is assuring voters he will bring enlightenment and solutions, unlike any seen before in American politics.
+He is assuring voters he will bring enlightenment and solutions unlike any seen before in American politics.

 The real story, however, is not how McCain is like Bush.